Traveling Gluten-Free In Ecuador

-We weren’t in the airport long but we did find El Español in the arrival area.
-They had many snacks from Spain and had gluten free breakfast items.
-Cross contamination was an issue with the prepared foods but the snacks of meats and cheeses and crackers were welcome!
+We weren’t at the airport long but we did find El Español in the arrival area.
+They had many snacks from Spain and had gluten-free breakfast items.
+Cross-contamination was an issue with the prepared foods but the snacks of meats and cheeses and crackers were welcome!

 Easily my favorite town in Ecuador.
 It may have correlated with the fact that it offered the most gluten-free dining options!
 It is located in the Andes Mountains and is known for the many bird species, butterflies and orchids.
 We enjoyed several nights of light shows put on by fireflies!
 It is surrounded by cloud forest.
 You can take a taxi to the tarabita (cable car)which runs over the river to trails lead to several waterfalls.

 100% gluten-free.
 Located directly across from the bus station, this small restaurant with only a couple of tables had amazing arepas and empanadas.
 To see my world-wide list of 100% gluten-free restaurants click here.